cosmos/ibc/spec/ics-027-interchain-accounts/README.md

 }
 ```

-The acknowledgment data type describes the type of packet data and chain id and whether the result code of processing and the data of result if it is needed, and the reason for failure (if any).
+The acknowledgement data type describes the type of packet data and chain id and whether the result code of processing and the data of result if it is needed, and the reason for failure (if any).

 ```typescript
 interface IBCAccountPacketAcknowledgement {